Overview of forecasting methods in AutoML

 Model sweeping

-After data has been prepared with missing data handling and feature engineering, AutoML sweeps over a set of models and hyper-parameters using a model recommendation service.
-The models are ranked based on validation or cross-validation metrics and then, optionally, the top models may be used in an ensemble model.
+The models are ranked based on validation or cross-validation metrics, and then, optionally, the top models can be used in an ensemble model.
 The best model, or any of the trained models, can be inspected, downloaded, or deployed to produce forecasts as needed.
-See the model sweeping and selection article for more details.
+For more information, see Model sweeping and selection for forecasting in AutoML.

 Model grouping

-When a dataset contains more than one time series, as in the given data example, there are multiple ways to model that data.
-For instance, we may simply group by the time series ID column(s) and train independent models for each series.
-A more general approach is to partition the data into groups that may each contain multiple, likely related series and train a model per group.
-By default, AutoML forecasting uses a mixed approach to model grouping.
-Time series models, plus ARIMAX and Prophet, assign one series to one group and other regression models assign all series to a single group.
-The following table summarizes the model groupings in two categories, one-to-one and many-to-one:
+When a dataset contains more than one time series, there are multiple ways to model the data.
+You can group by the data in the time series ID columns and train independent models for each series.
+A more general approach is to partition the data into groups that can each contain multiple (likely related) series and train a model per group.

-Naive, Seasonal Naive, Average, Seasonal Average, Exponential Smoothing, ARIMA, ARIMAX, Prophet Linear SGD, LARS LASSO, Elastic Net, K Nearest Neighbors, Decision Tree, Random Forest, Extremely Randomized Trees, Gradient Boosted Trees, LightGBM, XGBoost, TCNForecaster
+• All series in the same group (N:1): Linear SGD, LARS LASSO, Elastic Net, K Nearest Neighbors, Decision Tree, Random Forest, Extremely Randomized Trees, Gradient Boosted Trees, LightGBM, XGBoost, TCNForecaster